The Benefits of an ABLE Account

 This article is a part of True Link’s Guest Expert Series.
 We have interviewed leaders knowledgeable in disability planning, elder law, and trust administration and will be sharing their expertise with you in a series of videos and posts.
 Note: this article is not intended to provide investment, legal, tax, accounting or medical advice.
 Before making decisions involving investing, legal, tax, accounting or medical concerns, you should consult appropriate professionals regarding your specific situation.

 As the parent or loved one of a person with disabilities, you may have heard of ABLE Accounts which were introduced in 2014 with the passage of the Achieving a Better Life Experience (ABLE) Act.
 This legislation allowed states to create tax-advantaged savings programs for eligible people with disabilities.
-Currently, eligibility is limited to individuals who experienced the onset of their disability prior to age 26, although legislation has been introduced (and is expected to pass in late 2022) to increase this to age 46.
+Currently, eligibility is limited to individuals who experienced the onset of their disability prior to age 26, although legislation has been passed to increase this to age 46, effective 1/1/2026.

 According to the ABLE National Resource Center, the ABLE Act, “aims to ease financial strains faced by individuals with disabilities [...without] negatively impact[ing] the person’s eligibility for public benefits, such as Medicaid.”
 But what exactly does this mean in practice?
 In this post we’ll walk through some of the key benefits of an ABLE Account.